 Tip: If you're not sure what's best, choose slightly bigger containers than you think you'll need.
 If containers can only fit one product at a time, the integration will group large orders into multiple packages, which could significantly increase shipping costs.

 - Click the FedEx Containers, UPS Containers, or Flat-Rate Boxes tab, depending on the carrier.

-- If carrier containers are available for any of the services you selected, check Use FedEx Containers, Use UPS Containers, or Use Flat-Rate Boxes.
+- If carrier containers are available for any of the services you chose, check Use FedEx Containers, Use UPS Containers, or Use Flat-Rate Boxes.

 - Review the containers available for the service, and use the checkbox to confirm you'll use them.
 For a list of supported containers, see Supported carrier services and containers.

 Note: Some services don't use carrier containers.
-If you select a service that doesn't have carrier containers, you'll be prompted to add custom containers in the next tab.
+If you choose a service that doesn't have carrier containers, you'll be prompted to add custom containers in the next tab.

 Add custom containers

 If you use your own boxes or envelopes when shipping with this carrier, add shipping containers with custom dimensions:

 - In the Custom Containers tab, click Add a custom container.

 - Enter a Container name and its Dimensions.